Politics of Odisha: Present day

-The BJD has the largest number of seats in the Odisha Legislative Assembly.
-Odisha's chief minister is BJD leader Naveen Patnaik, who has led a government since March 2000.
-Other parties represented in the assembly are the BJP, the Congress Party and the Communist Party of India (Marxist).
-The next assembly election is scheduled for May 2024.
+BJD leader and former chief minister Naveen Pattanaik, served as the 14th Chief Minister of Odisha from 5th March 2000 to 5th June 2024.
+Other parties represented in the assembly are the BJP who have defeated BJD in the 2024 elections, the Congress Party and the Communist Party of India (Marxist).
+Mohan Charan Majhi of BJP is the current Chief Minister of Odisha since 11th June 2024.
+The next assembly election is scheduled for 2029.

 Odisha is represented by 21 members of the Lok Sabha, the lower house of the Indian parliament.
 They are elected from geographic constituencies.
 In the Rajya Sabha (the upper house of parliament), the state is represented by 10 members who are elected by the legislative assembly.

 History

 Odisha was part of the Bengal Presidency during the British Raj.
 The presidency was split in 1912, creating Bihar and Orissa Province.
 In 1936, Orissa Province was created from the Odia-speaking areas of Bihar and Orissa Province and portions of the Vizagapatam Hill Tracts Agency and Ganjam Hill Tracts Agency.

 The Government of India Act 1935 provided for the election of a provincial legislative assembly and government, and the head of government was designated as the prime minister.
 Assembly elections were held in 1937; the Indian National Congress won a majority of the seats, but declined to form a government.
 A minority provisional government was formed under Krushna Chandra Gajapati, the maharaja of Paralakhemundi.
 The Congress reversed its decision, and resolved to form a government in July 1937; the governor invited Bishwanath Das to do so.
 In 1939, with Congress ministers in other provinces, Das resigned in protest of the Governor-General's declaration of war against Germany without consulting Indian leaders.
 Orissa was under governor's rule until 1941, when Gajapati again became the premier until 1944.
 Another round of elections was held in 1946 with another Congress majority, and a government was formed under Harekrushna Mahatab.

 With Indian independence the position of prime minister was replaced with that of chief minister, and Mahatab became Odisha's first chief minister.
 Most of the Odia-speaking princely states acceded to India, and were merged with Odisha.
 In 1951-52, the first elections were held under India's new constitution.
-Congress won a plurality of seats, but failed to obtain a majority.
-A coalition government was formed by Nabakrushna Choudhury, with the support of independents.
+Congress won a minority of seats, so failed to obtain a majority.
+A coalition government was formed by Nabakrushna Choudhury, with the support of several independents.